-Operating Impact: Negligible Type of Impact: N/A
+Operating Impact:NegligibleType of Impact:N/A

-Project Description: For the funding of planning and economic development initiatives pursuant to the City's vision which will advance the goals of One City, One Plan / Plan of Conservation and Development (OCOP/POCD), revitalize underutilized sites throughout the city, stabilize and strengthen neighborhoods and grow the Downtown.
-Planning initiatives will be action oriented and projects funded through this initiative may include redevelopment planning, facade improvements, implementation of economic development projects, and site preparation for redevelopment (i.e., site acquisition, assessment and demolition).
+Project Description: For the funding of planning and economic development initiatives pursuant to the city's vision which will advance the goals of OCOP/POCD, revitalize underutilized sites throughout the city, stabilize and strengthen neighborhoods and grow the Downtown.
+Planning initiatives will be action oriented and projects funded through this initiative may include, redevelopment planning, facade improvements, implementation of economic development projects, and site preparation for redevelopment (i.e. site acquisition, assessment and demolition).

-FY2019 FY2020 FY2021 FY2022 FY2023 Total Adopted Projected Projected Projected Projected Five Year \$500,000 \$500,000 \$500,000 \$500,000 \$500,000 \$2,500,000
+FY2019 FY2020 FY2021 FY2022 FY2023 Total Recomm Projected Projected Projected Projected Five Year \$500,000 \$500,000 \$500,000 \$500,000 \$500,000 \$2,500,000